TarekkMA/fee-advanced-programming/Lectures/Lecture-1.md

 ## Why Java
 1. Java enables users to develop and deploy applications on the Internet for servers, desktop computers, and small hand-held devices.
 And the future of computing is influenced by the Internet.
-2. Java was never just a language, it is awhole platform with huge library
+2. Java was never just a language, it is a whole platform with huge library
 3. Java is general purpose programming language
 4. Java is the Internet programming language